 Trying to make the sunscreen lotion stretch!
-Not waste it by using too much.
-I am wasting it because I am not using enough!
-It is almost as bad as not using sunscreen at all.
+Do not waste it by using too much.
+I am wasting it because I am not using enough of the product!
+That is almost as bad as not using sunscreen at all.

 No wonder we do not get the protection the product makers promised.

 If I am tall, it is safe to assume that my kids are tall as well.
 We used a bottle of sunscreen for several outings.
-So yes, we definitely are in the 1/3 of the population who don’t use enough product to protect ourselves.
+So yes, we definitely are in the 1/3 of the population who don’t use enough sunscreen to protect ourselves.

 However, when we do nothing it is a dry and scaly patch on our skin.
 Who knew what we were doing to ourselves with all the sun exposure?

 SPF Of 30

 Are you light-skinned?
 Fair headed?
 Have Freckles?
 Red Headed?
 What about your family’s history of skin cancer?
 These are all questions you need to ask yourself.
 Consider the cancer risk for you and your family.

 How Much Are You Exposed To The Sun?

 How much are you outside or in the sun every day?
-Drive back and forth to work?
+Do you drive back and forth to work?
 The tinted windows help protect you from the sun, but what about that sunroof you thought was so cool?